 He makes his daily tasks an act of love; even something as simple as changing his patients’ medication turns into a loving encounter with his neighbor.

 One of Jared’s patients, Norma Laskoske, describes when Jared sings to her, “when he looks at you, you know he is singing to you… it just pierces my heart.”
-In that moment, a dreary hospital room is transformed into a place of peace and rest for Norma.
+At that moment, a dreary hospital room is transformed into a place of peace and rest for Norma.

 But the joy that Jared brings to others and that he himself finds in his job might seem like such a far off reality for most of us.
 Is it possible for us to experience the same joy as Jared in our jobs without changing our external situation?
 How do we orient ourselves towards others instead of towards the clock?
 How do we turn the workday into an act of love?